 ‘Sing the song of sorrow, but let good prevail’.
 The terrible beauty of a book that while looking for the ‘perfect therapeutic mantra in the face of suicidal despair’, sometimes finds itself ‘somehow taking over from the central actors the role of communicating a tragic subjectivity and trying to find relief in psychological candour’.[1]
 This blog tries to explain the sometimes hidden depth of a book that is beautiful only because of its ability to deny its primary practical purpose: to give practical guidance to survivors of the suicide of a loved one.
 It talks about Edith Hall’s (2024) Facing Down The Furies: Suicide, The Ancient Greeks, and Me, New Haven & London, Yale University Press.

-The attachment to ‘the barbarian’ and / or the underdog, which Hall’s ‘barbarians’ in her first book really were, shone through: despite ‘the elocution lessons compulsory for scholarship pupils at Nottingham High School for Girls’.[3]
-There is a sense of this social preference creating subliminal alienation from a family that hang on to relatively high social status in provincial terms, despite her great grandfather’s rise from working-class origins to being an icon of bourgeois self-reliance against a class of its origin whose ‘poverty-stricken’ he would later treat in ways ‘far from “lenient”’ when he assessed ‘who among them deserved parochial support’.
-The working-class man, at least as a servant of the local state, could treat members of the class he had clawed himself out of as ‘being debased and ignorant’.
+The attachment to ‘the barbarian’ and / or the underdog (not a comment on Cowley by the way), which Hall’s ‘barbarians’ in her first book really were, shone through: despite ‘the elocution lessons compulsory for scholarship pupils at Nottingham High School for Girls’.[3]
+There is a sense of this social preference creating subliminal alienation from a family that hang on to relatively high social status in provincial terms, despite her great grandfather’s rise from working-class origins to being an icon of bourgeois self-reliance.
+He made himself in contradiction to the class of his origin, whose ‘poverty-stricken’ members he would later treat in ways ‘far from “lenient”’ when he assessed ‘who among them deserved parochial support’.
+The working-class man, at least as a servant of the local state, could treat other present members of the class he had clawed himself out of as ‘being debased and ignorant’.
 [4]

 Of course my reading of this is highly subjective and fills in many cracks in the account as Hall actually gives it.
-The main aim of chapters 4 to 7 is after all to, in large and with huge divergences that to me matter, tell the story of succeeding generations of her family in terms of their completed (‘successful’) suicides in terms of her great-grandfather and his daughter-in-law, her grandmother and of the relationship of her mother and herself to the ideation of suicide and their human response to it.
-In each chapter, analogues are found of the primary human subject of it to one or more works of Classical literature (one in which she made a career writing about and in sponsoring their reception as relevant to our and her time, such as her collaboratively edited book on Medea in Performance 1500 – 2000 published in 2000.
+The main aim of chapters 4 to 7 is after all to, in large and with huge divergences that to me matter, tell the story of succeeding generations of her family in terms of their completed (‘successful’) suicides.
+The latter included her great-grandfather and his daughter-in-law, her grandmother.
+But also important are the ‘uncompleted’ suicides: bound up in complex discourses that animate the underlying relationship between Edith and her mother.
+Also significant though is the relationship Edith herself had and has to the ideation of suicide and human response to it.
+In each chapter, analogues are found of the primary human subject of it to one or more works of Classical literature (one in which she made a career writing about and in sponsoring their reception as relevant to our and her time, such as her collaboratively edited book on Medea in Performance 1500 – 2000 published in 2000).
 A simple listing will show how that works:

-1. Chapter 4 tells of the life and suicide of Robert Masterton in terms of Sophocles great tragedy Ajax, which allows many reflections on the fragile egos o apparently heroic men, but with the purpose of posing alternatives to suicide and hiding one’s plans for it.
+1. Chapter 4 tells of the life and suicide of Robert Masterton in terms of Sophocles’ great tragedy Ajax, which allows many reflections on the fragile egos of apparently heroic men, but with the purpose of posing alternatives to suicide and hiding one’s plans for it.

 2. Chapter 5 tells of Edith Henderson (née Henderson) in part through The Women of Trachis and Antigone, but with a major divergence into consideration of Goethe’s birthing of the Romantic myth of suicide in The Sorrows of Young Werther, in which the major failures of men are reflected on the women in their lives.

-3. Chapter 6 tells of Edith’s daughter, Brenda Hall (née Masterton) who was Edith Hall’s mother, naming her daughter after her mother almost in atonement, in terms of (mainly) Alcestis, and the failure of men unable to give up their social power.
+3. Chapter 6 tells of Edith’s daughter, Brenda Hall (née Masterton) who was Edith Hall’s mother, naming her daughter after her own mother almost in atonement, in terms of (mainly) Alcestis, and the failure of men unable to give up their social power for their professed love.

 4. Chapter 7 tells the ‘Author’s Tale’ sing analogies with Philoctetes and Heracles Mad, with a major divergence into the life of poet Stevie Smith.